nevalang/neva/docs/qa/internal.md

 Actually every time we use compiler directive we depend on implicit contract that cannot be expressed in the terms of the language itself (except we introduce abstractions for that, which will make language more complicated).
 That's why we have to analyze such things by injecting knowledge about stdlib.

 Designing the language in a way where analyzer has zero knowledge about stdlib is possible in theory but would make the language more complicated and would take much more time.

+## Why desugarer comes after analyzer in compiler's pipeline?

+Two reasons:

+1. Analyzer should operate on original "sugared" program so it can found errors in user's source code.
+Otherwise found errors can relate to desugar implementation (compiler internals) which is not the compilation error but debug info for compiler developers.
+Finally it's much easier to make end-user errors readable and user-friendly this way.
+2. Desugarer that comes before analysis must duplicate some validation because it's unsafe to desugar some constructs before ensuring they are valid.
+E.g. desugar struct selectors without knowing fir sure that outport's type is a valid structure.
+Also many desugaring transformations are only possible on analyzed program with all type expressions resolved.

+Actually it's impossible to have desugarer before analysis.
+It's possible to have two desugarers - one before and one after.
+But that would make compiler much more complicated without visible benefits.